Advice: vibrant clothes, patina and wear of materials

 It's a little saying that the clothing industry has really forgotten in recent years.

-However, it is a real gauge of the quality of a product: we prefer to repair an item of clothing or resole shoes that are showing their age and scratches well rather than throwing them away and replacing them.
+However, it is a real gauge of the quality of a product: we prefer to repair a garment or resoled shoes that are showing their age and scratches rather than throwing them away and replacing them.

-Because quality clothing gets a patina instead of wear.
+Because quality clothes develop a patina instead of wearing out.

-I would even say that the more patina and small scratches they take on, the more "looking" they look.
+I would even say that the more patina and small scratches they take on, the more "face" they have.
 A bit like a person, they gain character.
 This also gives them their soul guarantee.

-The brokenness is then highlighted and magnified.
-It's a beautiful philosophy that respects the object's past, and presents its accidents not as a date of disposal, but as the beginning of the next cycle of use.
+The breakage is then highlighted and magnified.
+It is a beautiful philosophy that respects the past of the object, and presents its accidents not as a date of scrapping, but as the beginning of the next cycle of use.

 kintsugi japanese bowl

-We can also talk about Boro fabrics, basically the kimonos patched with crude seams (sashiko) of the poor of the last century.
-These are now collector's items:
+We can also talk about Boro fabrics, originally the patched kimonos with coarse stitching (sashiko) of the poor of the last century.
+Today, they are collector's items:

 boro kimono 2